 Career Profile

-Court, Municipal, & License Clerks
+Court, Municipal, & License Clerk

 Education HS diploma or less

-This is the typical education required for an entry-level position.
+This is the typical education required for this occupation.

-Earnings $40,200
+Earnings $44,500

-This is the typical median salary earned for an entry-level position.
+This is the median salary for this occupation.

 Court, Municipal, and License Clerks perform clerical duties for courts of law, municipalities, or governmental licensing agencies and bureaus.